 Please explore these databases for full-text articles and other research resources on subjects related to the study of education and more.

-- Academic Search Premier (EBSCO): This multidisciplinary database provides full text for nearly 4,500 journals, including full text for more than 3,600 peer-reviewed titles.
+- Academic Search Complete (EBSCO): This multidisciplinary database provides full text for nearly 4,500 journals, including full text for more than 3,600 peer-reviewed titles.
 PDF backfiles to 1975 or further are available for well over one hundred journals, and searchable cited references are provided for 1,000 titles.
 The database is updated daily.

 - Bartlett's Quotations (Bartleby): Including over 11,000 quotations, the first new edition of John Bartlett's corpus to be published after his death in 1905 keeps most of his original work intact.